What is Redmine Hosting?

 Custom fields can use any of several data field types such as text, boolean, radio buttons, checkboxes, numbers, dates, and select lists.
 Custom logic can be written to respond to the data entered in these fields.

 Each project can hold many files organized into an ad-hoc file structure, with descriptive details.

 Users can share files, post messages, and chat about the project.
 This is a good place for project announcements as well.

 Project-Based Wiki & Forums

 Each project can have its own set of wiki pages so that users can maintain a knowledge base and documentation related to the project.

 Projects also have forums, where users can discuss project details and larger objectives that don't fit into the comments of an issue ticket.

-Redmine integrates with several version control applications (subversion, git, cvs, and others), and can display the contents of a repository in context to the project.
+Redmine integrates with several versions fo control applications (subversion, git, CVS, and others), and can display the contents of a repository in context to the project.
 Diff views and diff commenting are also available.